Smoking is the method that is most commonly associated with cannabis, and there are many different ways for consumers to smoke.

 Water pipes come in slightly different variations, including but not limited to bongs and bubblers.
 Like hand pipes, these come in a variety of styles and designs but increase in sophistication by incorporating water, which cools the smoke.

-Vapourizers are the logical choice for moderate to experienced and/or health-conscious cannabis consumers.
-A vapourizer steadily heats herbs to a temperature that is high enough to extract THC, CBD, and other cannabinoids, but the temperatures are too low for the potentially harmful toxins that are released during combustion.
-Essentially, vapourization minimizes the health risks associated with smoking.
-This improvement comes with an equally significant reduction in odour, which is generally the first acknowledgement of first-time vapourizer users.
-There is a diverse landscape of vapourizer models and the market is only expanding as the technology improves.
+A vapourizer steadily heats herbs to a temperature that is high enough to extract THC, CBD and other cannabinoids, and significantly reduces odour, which is generally preferred by many first-time vapourizer users.
+There is a diverse landscape of vapourizer models and the market continues to expand as technology improves.

 Generally, these are used to smoke joints or blunts.
 Joints are cannabis rolled in a paper, the composition of which varies across an assortment of plants including but not limited to hemp, bamboo, and rice.
 Blunts are cannabis rolled in cigar paper made from the tobacco plant and contain nicotine.